MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Machine Unlearning; Generative AI.
   - <details><summary>Digest</summary> Exact unlearning allows users to retract data from machine learning models, but inexact schemes were developed to reduce impractical costs.
 This paper highlights that while unlearning is effective during training, it does not prevent models from performing impermissible acts during inference, introducing the concept of "ununlearning" where forgotten knowledge can be reintroduced, necessitating content filtering for effective regulation.

+- Machine Unlearning Fails to Remove Data Poisoning Attacks. [[paper]](https://arxiv.org/abs/2406.17216)
+  - Martin Pawelczyk, Jimmy Z. Di, Yiwei Lu, Gautam Kamath, Ayush Sekhari, Seth Neel.
+  - Key Word: Machine Unlearning; Poisoning Attack.
+  - <details><summary>Digest</summary> We investigate the effectiveness of various practical methods for approximate machine unlearning in deep learning, finding that they fail to effectively counteract data poisoning attacks across multiple scenarios and models.
+Our study introduces new evaluation metrics for unlearning, highlighting the need for broader evaluations to avoid overconfidence in current unlearning methods, which still fall short of the benefits of retraining.

 - Recovering Labels from Local Updates in Federated Learning. [[paper]](https://arxiv.org/abs/2405.00955)
   - Huancheng Chen, Haris Vikalo.
   - Key Word: Federated Learning; Gradient Inversion Attack; Label Recovery Attack.